COVID-19 and Bankruptcy – Video Overview

 Of course there’s plenty of information on our firm’s website at AttorneyforTampaBay.com and if you want, you are welcome to contact our office and we would be glad to give you a free copy of a book I wrote about bankruptcy law called Bankruptcy: Your Bridge to a Brighter Future.
 We can mail you an actual hard copy or send you a PDF, whatever you would like.

-Alright, so let me talk a little bit about the stimulus package and then I want to talk a little bit about how the stimulus package may impact the bankruptcy courts or your bankruptcy case.
+Alright, so let me talk a little bit about the stimulus package.
+Then I want to talk a little bit about how the stimulus package may impact the bankruptcy courts or your bankruptcy case.

 So there are basically three components to the stimulus package for most people.
 The first component is that if you make less than $75,000 and you file your tax returns, you will get $1,200 per adult in your household.
 If you’re a married couple, you’ll get $2400 if you make less than $150,000.
 If you have children, you’ll get an additional $500 per child.
 As long as the child is 16 or under.
 If you earn over $150,000, the amount you get goes down according to the package.